crypdex/blackbox/docs/configuration.md

 sidebar_label: Configuration
 ---

+Now that you have `blackbox` installed we can configure our network.
+We will use a Bitcoin+Lightning stack as an example to illustrate the process.

+There are 2 primary things you will need to get going
+1. A YAML config file
+2. Environment variables for sensative config data

 ## Config File

-Now that you have the `blackboxd` installed we can configure our network.

-Blackbox networks are configured with YAML files.
+Blackbox stacks are configured with YAML files.

+A YAML config file is conventionally located at `~/.blackbox/blackbox.yml`

 The format is a small subset of [Compose version 3](https://docs.docker.com/compose/compose-file/).
 Blackbox pre-defines [`services`](https://github.com/crypdex/blackbox/tree/master/services) with reasonable defaults that you can use by simply writing something like:

 ```yaml
 # A Bitcoin+LND nodeset